-It is better for you to look at removing or altering the physical feature or finding a way of avoiding it (such as replacing steps with a ramp or, if it is reasonable for you to do this, a lift) before you look at providing an alternative service.
-An alternative service may not give disabled people a similar level of service.
+It is better for an organisation to look at removing or altering the physical feature or finding a way of avoiding it (such as replacing steps with a ramp or, if it is reasonable for it to do this, a lift) before it looks at providing an alternative service.
+An alternative service may not give you a similar level of service.

-Exactly what kind of changes are needed will depend on the kind of barriers your premises present.
-You need to look at the whole of the premises that are open to the public or a section of the public, and may have to make more than one change.
+Exactly what kind of changes are needed will depend on the kind of barriers the premises present.
+An organisation needs to look at the whole of the premises that are open to the public or a section of the public, and may have to make more than one change.

 - A pub improves the paths in its beer garden so that the outside space can be accessed by disabled customers with a mobility impairment or a visual impairment.

 - A small shop paints its doorframe in a contrasting colour to assist customers with a visual impairment.